AtmanActive/ReaConnect/README.md

 <a href="https://atmanactive.me.uk/ReaConnect.svg" target="_blank">Click here to see the detailed graph</a>

+Please note: you don't need to create the routing shown in the graph above.
+It has already been done for you in Reaper projects available for download in the Releases section.

 It is intended for long-distance composing and recording sessions between two parties.
 We'll call these two parties Composer and Performer.
 Composer runs a special Reaper project with all of the tracks and arrangement, MIDI, audio, whatever.
 Performer runs a special Reaper project with nothing in it, that is setup once, with clever routing, and is then left as is, without Performer having to click anything while the session lasts.